Magisk-Modules-Repo/Pix3lify/README.md

 ### v2.5.5

 -   Rewrote customization options for simplicity
--   Fixed accent not being removed
+-   Fixed accent and bootanimation not being removed on option

 ### v2.5.2